(French-Dutch, b.1998, London)

 A joy-noir atopic eroded our city of skins. {3}

-We coaxed up a land with our bones, armour, bruise
+We coaxed up a land with our bones and our blues

 Mistaking her products for sins